stormpath/stormpath-documentation/source/configuration.rst

   10.4.4.
 Inline Code Configuration
   '''''''''''''''''''''''''''''''''

+  .. only:: not php

     You can also configure the SDK directly in code, by passing the appropriate values when you initialize the Client object.

     For example, to set the API Key and Secret via code:

   .. only:: csharp